hazxel/sisyphus/C++/C++.md

 - alignment: alignment with the "widest" **basic** type (maybe inside a compound type), and compound types are treated as a whole ({double, char}, char -> 24)
   - ordering matters here because of byte padding (char, short, int -> 8 ; char, int, short -> 12)
   - char: 1, short: 2, int: 4, double: 8 (depends on GCC version, platform, etc.)
+- when applied to an expression, parenthesis is optional (`sizeof 1`)